geopandas/geopandas/doc/source/docs/user_guide/data_structures.rst

 A :class:`GeoDataFrame` is a tabular data structure that contains a :class:`GeoSeries`.

-The most important property of a :class:`GeoDataFrame` is that it always has one :class:`GeoSeries` column that holds a special status.
-This :class:`GeoSeries` is referred to as the :class:`GeoDataFrame`'s "geometry".
-When a spatial method is applied to a :class:`GeoDataFrame` (or a spatial attribute like ``area`` is called), this commands will always act on the "geometry" column.
+The most important property of a :class:`GeoDataFrame` is that it always has one :class:`GeoSeries` column that holds a special status - the "active geometry column".
+When a spatial method is applied to a :class:`GeoDataFrame` (or a spatial attribute like ``area`` is called), these operations will always act on the active geometry column.

-The "geometry" column -- no matter its name -- can be accessed through the :attr:`~GeoDataFrame.geometry` attribute (``gdf.geometry``), and the name of the ``geometry`` column can be found by typing ``gdf.geometry.name``.
+The active geometry column -- no matter the name of the corresponding :class:`GeoSeries` -- can be accessed through the :attr:`~GeoDataFrame.geometry` attribute (``gdf.geometry``), and the name of the ``geometry`` column can be found by typing ``gdf.geometry.name`` or ``gdf.active_geometry_name``.

 A :class:`GeoDataFrame` may also contain other columns with geometrical (shapely) objects, but only one column can be the active geometry at a time.
 To change which column is the active geometry column, use the :meth:`GeoDataFrame.set_geometry` method.